enasequence/read_docs/submit/samples.rst

 --------

 The most fundamental attribute to any sample is its taxonomic classification.
 This must be a species-rank taxon from the NCBI Taxonomy database.
+Samples that are being registered for non-environmental assemblies must have a `binomial <../faq/taxonomy.rst#checking-a-taxon-is-binomial>`_ scientific name.
 Please also make sure you are familiar with the `ENA's taxonomy services <../faq/taxonomy.html>`_ and use the correct taxonomy to describe your samples.

 In particular, consider the `environmental taxonomy <../faq/taxonomy.html#environmental-taxonomic-classifications>`_ options available to you when working with environmental samples.